An inclusive workplace

 SBS Inclusion, Equity & Diversity Strategy

-SBS launched its current three-year Inclusion, Equity & Diversity Strategy in February 2022 to work towards our goal of being a best-in-class inclusive employer with a focus on providing employment programs, employee-led policies and practices that drive greater inclusion in the workplace.
+SBS launched its current three-year Inclusion, Equity & Diversity Strategy in October 2025 to work towards our goal of being a best-in-class inclusive employer.
+Our focus is on creating a culture of growth and learning, providing employment pathway programs, and ensuring employee-led best-in-class policies and practices that drive greater inclusion in the workplace.

-The SBS Inclusion, Equity & Diversity Strategy spans a three-year period from February 2022 through to December 2024.
-The strategy outlines our vision for a diverse and inclusive workplace, our key focus areas and goals, as well as the initiatives and actions we will take in the next three years to achieve our vision.
+The SBS Inclusion, Equity & Diversity Strategy spans a three-year period from October 2025 to June 2028.
+It outlines our vision for a diverse and inclusive workplace, our key focus areas and goals, and the initiatives and actions we will take in the next three years to achieve our vision.

-This strategy builds upon the work delivered under the SBS Diversity and Inclusion Plan 2018-2021 and has been developed with input from our employees and external specialist partners.
+This strategy builds upon the work delivered under the SBS Inclusion, Equity & Diversity Strategy 2022-2025 and has been developed with input from our employees and external specialist partners.

-SBS is committed to transparency around its activities and performance and being accountable for delivering on its commitments.
-Progress against actions and plans are shared with all SBS employees, and SBS also publishes regular updates on this website, in addition to its annual report.
+SBS is committed to transparency around its activities and performance as well as being accountable for delivering on its commitments.
+Progress against actions and plans is shared with all SBS employees, and SBS also publishes regular updates on this website, in addition to its annual report.

 Employee Advisory Groups

-At the core of SBS’s Inclusion, Equity & Diversity Strategy are our Employee Advisory Groups (EAG), empowering our people to take an active role in fostering an inclusive culture for all.
+At the core of the SBS Inclusion, Equity & Diversity Strategy are our Employee Advisory Groups (EAG), empowering our people to take an active role in fostering an inclusive culture for all.

 Current groups include: